nathaliefil/uroboros/documentation/Commands.md

 | ------------- | ------------- |
 | delete | **delete** [list] |

-This command moves every file and directory from list (arg1) to rubbish bin.
+This command moves every file and directory from list (arg1) to recycle bin.

 ### Drop